 Peptide Receptor Radionuclide Therapy (PRRT) treats neuroendocrine tumors (NETs) by converting a cancer cell’s unique characteristics into a welcome mat for a “Trojan Horse” packed with cancer-killing radiation.
-Now available in Europe, PRRT may soon be approved for use in the United States.
+This novel approach was approved for use in the United States on January 26, 2018.

 How does PRRT work?

 Some NET cells, unlike healthy cells, have proteins of their cell surface called receptors, that can bind to hormones, such as somatostatin.
 PRRT targets these receptors with radiopeptides.

 - A peptide (a group of amino acids) is created that can bind to the receptors on a tumor cell’s surface.